 - Prevent your remaining teeth from drifting out of position or loosening

-Types of Dental Bridges Available
+Different Types of Bridges Available

-Bridges come in different forms, depending on your individual needs, mouth requirements, concerns over dental bridge cost and desired outcomes.
+Tooth bridge types come in different forms, depending on your individual needs, mouth requirements, concerns over dental bridge cost and desired outcomes.
 The types of bridges include:

-Depending on the number of teeth involved and the length of the bridge, you may need several visits to your Brooklyn dental clinic.
+Depending on the number of teeth involved and the length of the teeth bridge, you may need several visits to your Brooklyn dental clinic.
 The process involves these steps:

 - Your first visit incorporates the preparation of your abutment teeth.
 If you opt for crowns, your teeth are re-contoured by removing enamel to provide room for the crowns.